Marc Lépine: Adulthood

-In August 1982, Lépine began a two-year pre-university course in pure sciences at Cégep de Saint-Laurent.
-He failed two courses in the first semester but improved his grades considerably in the second semester.
-He worked part-time at the hospital where his mother worked, serving food and doing custodial duties.
-Lépine was seen as nervous, hyperactive, and immature by his colleagues.
-He developed an attraction to another employee, but he was too shy to act on his feelings.

 After a year at college, he switched from the university-destined science program into electronics technology, a three-year technical program geared more towards immediate employment.
 His teachers remembered him as being a model student, quiet, hardworking, and generally doing well in his classes, particularly those related to electrotechnology.
 There was an unexplained drop in his marks in the fall 1985 term.
 In February 1986, during the last term of the program, he suddenly and without explanation stopped attending classes, as a result failing to complete his diploma.

 Lépine moved out of his mother's home into his own apartment, and in 1986 he applied to study engineering at École Polytechnique de Montréal.
 He was admitted on the condition that he complete two compulsory courses, including one in solution chemistry.
-He never did this work.
+He never did so.

 In 1987, Lépine was fired from his job at the hospital for aggressive behaviour, as well as disrespect of his superiors and carelessness in his work.
 He was enraged at his dismissal, and at the time described a plan to commit a murderous rampage and then commit suicide.
 Lépine's friends noted that he became unpredictable, flying into rages when frustrated.

 In the fall of 1987, in order to complete his college diploma, Lépine took three courses, obtaining good marks in all of them.
 In February 1988, he began a course in computer programming at a private college in downtown Montreal, funding his studies with government student loans.
 He moved into a downtown apartment with his old high school friend, and in the winter of 1989 took a CEGEP night course in solution chemistry, a prerequisite course for the École Polytechnique.

 Lépine wanted a girlfriend, but was generally ill at ease around women.
 He tended to boss women around and show off his knowledge in front of them.
 He spoke out to men about his dislike of feminists, career women and women in traditionally male occupations, such as the police force, stating that women should remain in the home caring for their families.
 Lépine applied again to the École Polytechnique in 1989; however his application was rejected as he still lacked required courses.
 In March 1989, he abandoned the course in computer programming, though he performed well in the CEGEP course.
 He obtained 100% in his final exam.
 In April 1989, he met with a university admissions officer and complained about how women were taking over the job market from men.